KhartesViewer/scroll2zarr/README.md

 This will put `zarr2://` into the Source line on the top right.
     2. From the new list on the right, select `http://`  The Source line will now show `zarr2://http://`
-    3. Now you will type directly in the source line.
+    3. Now you will type directly into the source line.
 Just after the current contents, type `localhost:9000/` (don't forget the trailing slash!) so the source line should show:
 `zarr2://http://localhost:9000/`